 Be flashy: To prevent someone from accidentally taking your bag at baggage claim, make it stand out by tying a bright ribbon to the handle.
 Or, just buy a printed or brightly colored suitcase.

 Fly non-stop: If possible, choose a direct flight.
 The airline will be much less likely to lose your bags because they’ll be handled less.
 If you can’t find a non-stop flight, try to at least find a connection that will not require you to change planes.
+If you’re packing just a carry-on, bring these items that could save your life.

 Give yourself plenty of time: The later you check in for your flight, the more likely it is that your bag won’t make it onto the plane.